A uniform model for Kirillov-Reshetikhin crystals II. Alcove model, path model, and P=X: Introduction

 Our work reveals other interesting connections, complementing some recent results in the literature.
-Braverman and Finkelberg~\cite{BF2} have shown that, for simply-laced affine root systems, the characters $\Psi_\la(x;q)$ of the duals of the current algebra modules, called global Weyl modules, coincide with the characters of the spaces of global sections of line bundles on quasi-maps spaces, which arise in the study of quantum cohomology and quantum $K$-theory of the flag manifold.
-In simply-laced types, the characters $\Psi_\la(x;q)$ are equal to $X_\la(x;q)$ (which is the graded character of a local Weyl module) times an explicit product of geometric series whose ratios are powers of $q$~\cite{CFK}.
-The characters $\Psi_\la(x;q)$ are called $q$-Whittaker functions due to their appearance in the quantum group version of the Kostant-Whittaker reduction of Etingof~\cite{E} and Sevostyanov~\cite{Se} for the $q$-Toda integrable system.
-The characters $\Psi_\la(x;q)$ are eigenfunctions of the $q$-Toda difference operators, and their generating function yields the $K$-theoretic $J$-function of Givental and Lee~\cite{BF1}.
+Braverman and Finkelberg~\cite{BF2} have shown that, for simply-laced untwisted affine root systems, the characters of the duals of certain current algebra modules, called global Weyl modules, coincide with the characters $\Psi_\la(x;q)$ of the spaces of global sections of line bundles on quasi-maps spaces, which arise in the study of quantum cohomology and quantum $K$-theory of the flag manifold; in this case, it is also shown that the function $\Psi_\la(x;q)$ is equal to $P_\la(x;q,0)$ times an explicit product of geometric series whose ratios are powers of $q$, and these functions are called $q$-Whittaker functions due to their appearance in the quantum group version of the Kostant-Whittaker reduction of Etingof~\cite{E} and Sevostyanov~\cite{Se} for the $q$-Toda integrable system.
+More precisely, the functions $\Psi_\la(x;q)$ are eigenfunctions of the $q$-Toda difference operators, and their generating function yields the $K$-theoretic $J$-function of Givental and Lee~\cite{BF1}.
+Note, however, that in the non-simply-laced untwisted cases, the situation differs considerably: indeed, the proof in \cite{BF2} of the equality between $\Psi_\la(x;q)$ and $P_{\lambda}(x;q,0)$ times the explicit product, does not carry over; this is mainly because $X_\la(x;q)$ is not a single affine Demazure character.
 Finally, the quantum alcove model arises in Lenart and Postnikov's conjectural description of the quantum product by a divisor in quantum $K$-theory~\cite{LP}.
-We summarize the connections discussed above in Figure~\ref{figure.outline}.
+We summarize these connections in Figure~\ref{figure.outline}.

 Combinatorial models for all nonexceptional KR crystals (not just of column-shape) were given in~\cite{FOS-combinatorics}.
 The quantum LS path model and the quantum alcove model uniformly describe tensor products of column-shape KR crystals, for all untwisted affine types.
 More precisely, these models realize the root operators on the aforementioned tensor products, and also give efficient formulas for the corresponding energy function; the latter can be viewed as an affine grading on a tensor product of KR crystals~\cite{NS08,ST}, and is used to express one-dimensional configuration sums in statistical mechanics~\cite{HKOTT,HKOTY}.
 Given that, in large rank, certain configuration sums for classical Lie types were shown to coincide with certain parabolic Lusztig $q$-analogues of weight multiplicity \cite{LOS}, we can also use our energy formula to compute the latter.
 Moreover, by results in~\cite{LOS}, we can calculate the energy on certain tensor products of ``single-row'' KR crystals.
 Another application of the quantum alcove model, which was given in~\cite{LL2}, is a uniform realization of the {combinatorial $R$-matrix} (i.e., the unique affine crystal isomorphism commuting factors in a tensor product of KR crystals).